 Permagarden Training in Nigeria Cultivates Hope Among Rural Farmer Families

-Though the data demonstrates notable transformation happening, the blooming hope and personal resilience cannot be fully conveyed in numbers; rather, these types of progress are best understood through the individual stories of farmer families.
-In fact, we would like to share a few short stories from our farmers to help capture the changes taking place in northeast Nigeria.
+Though the data reflects transformation, hope and resilience cannot be fully conveyed in numbers.
+Instead, these types of progress are best understood through the individual stories of farmer families.
+We would like to share a few short stories from our farmers to help capture the changes taking place in northeast Nigeria.

 Food as Medicine

-Naomi Pembi, received medical advice and a prescription from the hospital that required her to purchase leaves of fluted pumpkins and/or liquid peak milk to increase her blood pressure.
+Naomi Pembi received medical advice and a prescription from the hospital that required her to purchase fluted pumpkin leaves and/or liquid peak milk.

-Naomi said that the fluted pumpkins given to her household because of her membership in one Nuru Nigeria FA means a lot to them; they will no longer have to spend precious amounts of their savings to buy leaves of fluted pumpkins since the Nuru permagarden program allows her to grow them herself.
-They can retain that savings and still have the necessary medicine her household requires.
+The fluted pumpkins given to Naomi’s household mean a lot to them.
+Naomi notes that they no longer have to spend precious amounts of savings to buy leaves of fluted pumpkins.
+Instead, the Nuru permagarden program allows her to grow them herself.
+Additionally, they can retain those savings and have the necessary medicine her household requires.

 A Good Business Opportunity

-Murna, a mother of three, demonstrated excitement about the potential nutrition benefits and business opportunity of the nutrition package distributed to her group:
+Murna, a mother of three, demonstrated excitement about the training.
+She looked forward to the nutrition benefits and business opportunity of the nutrition package:

-“I will be able to raise enough ugu vegetables (fluted pumpkins) for my household to cook jollof rice and even sell surplus in the local market, and my husband and children don’t need to travel to Michika Central Market to buy fluted pumpkin leaves and tomatoes again, which is even not readily available.”
+“I will be able to raise enough ugu vegetables (fluted pumpkins) for my household to cook jollof rice.
+And [I can] even sell the surplus in the local market.
+My husband and children don’t need to travel to Michika Central Market to buy fluted pumpkin leaves and tomatoes again, which is even not readily available.”

-Permagardens might seem to be a small undertaking, but its impact reaches the needs at the household level, offering both relief and opportunity.
-Far more than just offering seeds to farmers, Nuru Nigeria is interrupting the status quo by offering highly improved seeds whose quality is third party verified, and these seeds are coupled with agricultural, financial, and business training.
-This ensures that the permagarden program is truly impactful in alleviating the many stresses this community has experienced from the shocks of the insurgency and ongoing stressors of life adjacent to a conflict zone.
+Permagardens might seem like a small undertaking, but the impact reaches needs at the household level, offering both relief and opportunity.
+Nuru Nigeria interrupts the status quo by offering highly improved seeds whose quality is third party verified.
+These seeds are coupled with agricultural, financial, and business training.
+This ensures that the permagarden program is impactful in addressing many stresses this community has experienced, including ongoing stressors of life adjacent to a conflict zone.

 Shifting from Distrust to Hope

 Maryamu has a profound sense of hope and trusts Nuru’s intervention programs to impact her life.
-Though Maryamu joined a Nuru farmer association over a year ago, she and her household had a distrust and skepticism about Nuru’s programs, but after participating in the recent permagarden training, Maryamu and her household are optimistic and have hope in Nuru and what Nuru stands to achieve in their community.
+Though Maryamu joined a Nuru farmer association over a year ago, she was skeptical about Nuru’s programs.
+However, after participating in the recent permagarden training, Maryamu and her household are optimistic about what Nuru stands to achieve in their community.

 “It was access to certified and improved seeds, then access to capital to restart up my business and now seedlings of vegetables that we pay transport fare to markets to buy.
 I am convinced Nuru has really come to support and lift us out of hardship and poverty by providing access to these rare opportunities.”

-While increased income, higher crop yield, and money in savings to fall back on are all important to Nuru farmers having resiliency, it’s the intangibles like hope for the future that are a true measure of farmer resilience in the face of uncertainty.
-As the Nuru Nigeria programming is still in its infancy, we look forward to watching farmers continue to see positive change and expectantly look forward to their futures.
-We look forward to sharing many more stories of transformation and hope in the months and years ahead.
+Increased income, higher crop yield, and money in savings to fall back on are all important to Nuru farmers’ resiliency.
+But the intangibles like hope for the future are a true measure of farmer resilience in the face of uncertainty.
+We look forward to watching farmers continue to see a positive change in their households and communities.
+Additionally, we look forward to sharing many more stories of transformation and hope in the coming months and years.

 Team Leader, Nigeria — Scott is an entrepreneur and executive leader with experience in security, healthcare and finance, beginning his career as a US Army officer, and continuing through roles as a US State Department contractor, and principle owner in multiple startup companies.
 Scott has been engaged in work on the African continent since the early 1990’s, focused on ways to increase the impact of various development and security initiatives.
 He brings that wealth of experience to his work at Nuru, serving vulnerable and marginalized farming communities in northeast Nigeria.
 Scott graduated with a BA in History from The Citadel and an MA in Diplomacy from Norwich University.
 Scott and his wife Kristy reside in South Carolina, and have three children and one grandchild.Read More Stories of Hope